4

 RFK Jr. Delivers Keynote to 1,500 Native Leaders in Chandler, Arizona

-On April 8, 2026, U.S. Secretary of Health and Human Services Robert F. Kennedy, Jr. delivered the keynote address at the 2026 Tribal Self-Governance Conference in Chandler, Arizona, before more than 1,500 Native American leaders.
-Secretary Kennedy announced a $1 billion investment to eliminate the Indian Health Service’s 30-year infrastructure backlog, pledging to expand IHS staffing, incorporate traditional Indigenous foods into federal dietary policy, and accelerate facility transfers to tribal management under the Indian Self-Determination and Education Assistance Act.
+On April 8, 2026, HHS Secretary Robert F. Kennedy, Jr. delivered the keynote at the 2026 Tribal Self-Governance Conference in Chandler, Arizona.
+More than 1,500 Native American leaders attended from tribal nations across the country.
+There, Secretary Kennedy announced a $1 billion investment to eliminate the Indian Health Service’s 30-year infrastructure backlog.
+He also pledged to expand IHS staffing and incorporate traditional Indigenous foods into federal dietary policy.
+Additionally, the Administration committed to accelerating IHS facility transfers to tribal management under the Indian Self-Determination and Education Assistance Act.
 Per HHS, Kennedy stated plainly: “Tribal nations know how to care for their people.”

 P.L.
 638 Transfers Represent the Largest Program Transfer in Federal Government History

-Secretary Kennedy called the ongoing Section 638 compact transitions the single largest transfer of federally managed programs in U.S. government history.
-Anthony Hillaire, Chairman of the Lummi Nation — one of the first self-governance tribes in the country — captured the weight of that responsibility: “We have responsibility to our people, a responsibility to our home.”
-Tyson Johnston, Councilmember of the Quinault Nation, expressed gratitude for an HHS Secretary willing to show up in person, crediting Kennedy for “taking the time to go into the field and meet with our people on the ground” — a level of engagement Johnston said has not been seen since the opening of the self-governance era.
-HHS also announced $135 million in new HRSA funding for 350 health centers and 15 rural residency grants covering psychiatry, family medicine, and OB-GYN.
+Secretary Kennedy called the Section 638 compact transitions the single largest program transfer in U.S. government history.
+Anthony Hillaire, Chairman of the Lummi Nation, captured the weight of that responsibility: “We have responsibility to our people, a responsibility to our home.”
+Meanwhile, Tyson Johnston, Councilmember of the Quinault Nation, expressed gratitude for an HHS Secretary willing to show up in person.
+Johnston credited Kennedy for “taking the time to go into the field and meet with our people on the ground.”
+He added that this level of engagement has not been seen since the opening of the self-governance era.
+Furthermore, HHS announced $135 million in new HRSA funding for 350 health centers.
+The agency also awarded 15 rural residency grants covering psychiatry, family medicine, and OB-GYN.

 Native Practitioners and IHS Facilities Need Qualified Clinical Staffing Now

 Infrastructure investment without qualified clinical personnel leaves communities underserved.
-As federal authority expands under tribal self-governance, ISBEE-certified, 100% Native-owned staffing partners become essential to filling the clinical workforce gap in IHS facilities, tribal health programs, and rural Indian Country hospitals!
+As a result, ISBEE-certified, 100% Native-owned staffing partners are now essential to filling the clinical workforce gap.
+This is especially true across IHS facilities, tribal health programs, and rural Indian Country hospitals!

-Ellsworth stands ready to place credentialed, culturally competent clinicians — physicians, nurses, and allied health professionals — where Our Relatives need them most.
-Contact Ellsworth today (info@ellsworth.solutions) to build a staffing solution aligned with your tribe’s sovereignty and your community’s health goals.
+Therefore, Ellsworth stands ready to place credentialed, culturally competent clinicians — physicians, nurses, and allied health professionals — where Our Relatives need them most.
+Contact Ellsworth (info@ellsworth.solutions) today to build a staffing solution aligned with your tribe’s sovereignty and your community’s health goals.

 Your Career, Our Expertise.
 Adventure Awaits: Join Ellsworth for rewarding locum tenens and medical staffing opportunities.
 Expertly Placed: 22 years of combined recruiting expertise at your fingertips.
 Culturally Competent Staffing: Specialized ISBEE-eligible solutions for healthcare professionals.
 Your Next Journey Starts Here: Create your free profile and embark on a rewarding career.
 Sign up now!
 Create your free profile.